MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 Azure ATP consists of the following components:

 -	**Azure ATP portal** <br>
-The Azure ATP portal allows creation of your Azure ATP instance, displays the data received from Azure ATP sensors and enables you to monitor, manage, and investigate threats in your network environment.
+The Azure ATP portal allows creation of your Azure ATP instance, displays the data received from Azure ATP sensors, and enables you to monitor, manage, and investigate threats in your network environment.
 -   **Azure ATP sensor**<br>
 Azure ATP sensors are installed directly on your domain controllers.
 The sensor directly monitors domain controller traffic, without the need for a dedicated server, or configuration of port mirroring.